levenlabs/dank/README.md

 with the name of the input element or make the name `file`.
 The params should still be sent as query parameters in the url even if you're submitting a form.

+The `sig` is not guaranteed to be escaped when returned from `/assign` so make sure you URL encode it before sending it to `/upload`.

 Params: `sig`, `filename`, `form_key`

 Example: